Jong-Min-Moon/optimal-local-dp-two-sample/README.md

   - LDPUtsEnvK40_windows.yaml

- You can replicate the simulation results in the paper by running the following python files, with changed sample size, data dimension and privacy parameters (options are provided in the files)
+To replicate the simulation results in the paper, run the following Python files, adjusting the sample size, data dimension, and privacy parameters as specified in the files.
 - For Figure 1:
   - paper_replication_type1.py
 - For Figure 2: